Person smiling while standing on a court, playing pickle ball.

 If an employer-sponsored plan isn't a possibility, you can buy insurance through the federal marketplace or purchase private insurance.
 All these options have their own requirements, and their costs vary, so you'll want to research to see what makes sense for you.

 And since asset location and tax-loss harvesting can help lower a person's modified adjusted gross income, you might qualify for cost-lowering health care subsidies like those under the Affordable Care Act.
-As fiduciaries, our financial advisors can help navigate the complexities with your best interests in mind.

 My goal for my clients is for them to feel confident and in control of their financial destiny.
 For some, this may include a long-term care insurance plan.
 For others, a separate investment account may make sense.